 - Immersion Chiller: The least expensive option, you submerge this stainless steel or copper coil inside your brew kettle.
 You then connect it to a tap using a simple adapter, and flush cold water through the coil, cooling your wort.
 Be sure to choose the correct size for your kettle.

 - Counterflow Chiller: Two tubes—one inside the other—sit outside your brew pot.
 The outer tube is flushed with cold water, similar to the immersion chiller.
 At the same time, the inner tube sucks your hot wort from the kettle in the opposite direction of the water.
 Though the water and wort never make direct contact, the cold water chills the wort quickly.
 Bonus: you won’t need to use as much water as with an immersion chiller.

 - Plate Chiller: The fastest way to chill your wort is this device consisting of many plates stacked together through which water and wort flow side by side.
 While it may have the highest price tag, it uses the least water and chills quickly.
 Clogging is a common issue with plate chillers, so this may be an instance where choosing a less expensive solution is your best choice.

-Size is the most important consideration when buying propane burners for your homebrewing setup.
-We don’t mean physical size, but British thermal units (BTUs), which measure the amount of heat needed to raise one pound of water at maximum density through one degree Fahrenheit.
+Size is the most important consideration when buying a propane burner for your homebrewing setup.
+We don’t mean physical size, but British thermal units (BTUs), which measure the amount of heat needed to raise one pound of water at maximum density through 1°F.

 Your propane burner’s BTU rating basically tells you how quickly the burner will boil your wort.
 Higher doesn’t always mean better, but for comparison, your kitchen range probably puts out about 7,000 BTUs while a homebrewing propane burner will clock hundreds of thousands of BTUs.